Rakibul55276/Payroll-Management/README.md

-   Admin can add employee and gave the user ID and password.
+   Admin can add employee and provide the user ID and password.

     Admin set the time to working hours.

-    Admin set the salary and payment with recipt.
+    Admin set the salary and payment with print receipt.

     Employee can mark attendance.